BoltAuth/AuthFields/README.md

 # MemberFields

 This extension makes it easier to add fields to members.

-See example in the config.
+The field configuration mirrors boltforms/symfonyforms, but without the extra contentselects and so on.

 Licensed under MIT.